MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-9 cifre
+nove cifre

 ### <a name="pattern"></a>Modello

-9 cifre consecutive
+nove cifre consecutive

 ### <a name="checksum"></a>Checksum